A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Set Up the Computational Environment

-In this paper, we use the \texttt{OpenAI} API as the default provider and rely on the \texttt{langchain} and \texttt{ellmer} libraries to facilitate interaction with LLM APIs in Python and R, respectively.
-These libraries help keep the annotation pipeline provider-independent, so the same workflow is also suitable for other API providers or local LLMs.
+In this paper, we use \texttt{Hugging Face Inference} as the default API provider for Python and \texttt{Groq} for R. Both host a wide selection of open-source LLMs.
+We further rely on the \texttt{langchain} and \texttt{ellmer} libraries to facilitate interaction with LLM APIs in Python and R, respectively.
+These libraries help keep the annotation pipeline provider-independent, such that the same workflow applies to other (proprietary) API providers and local setups.